 Everyone laughs when I tell them that I wrote Codependency for Dummies.
-But codependency is no laughing matter.
+But codependency in relationships is no laughing matter.
 It causes serious pain and affects the majority of Americans, both in and out of relationships.
 I know.
 I spent decades recovering.

 There are all types of codependents, including caretakers, addicts, pleasers, and workaholics, to name a few.
 They all have one thing in common: They’ve lost the connection to their core.
 Their thoughts and behavior revolve around someone or something external, whether it’s a person or an addiction.

 It’s as if they’re turned inside out.
 Instead of self-esteem, they have other esteem, based upon what others think and feel.
 Instead of meeting their own needs, they meet the needs of others, and instead of responding to their own thoughts and feelings, they react to those of others.
 Hence, they have to control others to feel okay, but that just makes matters worse.
 It’s a haywire system that leads to conflict and pain and makes emotional intimacy difficult.
 (Learn more about symptoms of codependency.)